stfxecutables/df-analyze/README.md

 ```

 would run three analyses with the options in `spreadsheet.xlsx` (or default
-values) but with the handing of NaN value differing for each run, regardless
+values) but with the handing of NaN values differing for each run, regardless
 of what is set for `--nan` in `spreadsheet.xlsx`.
 Note that the same output
 directory can be specified each time, as `df-analyze` will ensure that all
 results are saved to a separate subfolder (with a unique hash reflecting the